-It’s that time of year again, the season to join with family and friends and celebrate the holidays, reflect on the year past and look forward to what the new year will bring.
-2010 was a busy year for Dolphin Discovery, new ventures, new friends and a whole lot of smiling faces.
+It’s that time of the year again, the season to join with family and friends and celebrate the holidays, think about what we did on the past year and look forward to what the new year will bring to us.
+2010 was a busy year for Dolphin Discovery, new adventures, new friends and a whole lot of smiling faces.
 Let’s have a look at some of the highlights of 2010…

 Cozumel Welcomes Sea Lions!

 Dolphin Discovery Cozumel was thrilled to welcome sea lions into the family this year, with their feisty characters and silly antics, the sea lion program is a delightful addition to Chankanaab Park.
 Pingo and Karla makes us laugh every day, and little baby Taco has a huge personality!

 Dolphin Discovery Tortola is a truly beautiful place, but the participants in the Miss Caribbean World Pageant made it gorgeous!
 These lovely ladies from all over the Caribbean took time out of their busy schedule to join us for a swim with dolphins in Tortola, we thank them for their visit and offer congratulations once again to winner Marcia Baptiste from Dominica!